Flavor Interactions in Food

-- Learn problem solving approaches to minimize and address flavor interactions with food ingredients.
+- Learn problem-solving approaches to minimize and address flavor interactions with food ingredients.

 - Obtain practical knowledge of analytical and sensory tools to measure flavor quality changes over time.

-- Understand the U.S. laws and regulations that govern the labeling and application of flavors in food and beverage products
+- Understand the U.S. laws and regulations that govern the labeling and application of flavors in food and beverage products.

 - Use flavor standards to gain an understanding of aroma types, a working approach to flavor description, and the use and application of flavors in food and beverage products.

-- Flavor Chemists
+- Flavor Chemist